Secondary Glazing Cardiff.

 Shaped Secondary Glazing.

 If you think your needs are too complex, think again.
 We supply even the most difficult of shapes.
-We have the capability to construct any size, shape and style of secondary glazing.
-With our wide variety of shapes such as arches, circles, rakes and angles, we haven't come across a shape we can't make.
+We can construct any size, shape and style of secondary glazing.
+With our wide variety of shapes, such as arches, circles, rakes and angles, we haven't come across a shape we can't make.
 Some shapes are not suitable for hinges and these are made to lift out.
 Frames and styles can be combined to ensure the right fit while being manufactured with exacting precision for perfect finishing touches.